 This brings you to the Profile page …

 The Profile page contains various subsections that allow you to view and edit information about your WordPress user account.

 - About Yourself

-Please refer to the screenshot above as you work through the sections below.
+Please refer to the above image as you go through the descriptions below.

-As we’ve already described, you can always access your profile page by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard menu.
+As mentioned above, you can access your profile by clicking on your username, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.

 Profile > Personal Options

 You can typically ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.

 Checking the “Disable the visual editor when writing” box disables the visual editor and uses the plain HTML editor instead.